coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ### Bringing it all together

-Now that we've covered the markup, styles, and JavaScript for the navigation element, you can see the full demo on CodePen:
+Now that I've covered the markup, styles, and JavaScript for the navigation element, you can see the full demo on CodePen:

 <p class="codepen" data-height="500" data-theme-id="0" data-default-tab="html,result" data-user="ogdenstudios" data-slug-hash="oOvWZb" data-preview="true" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Semantic, accessible, responsive, and extensible navigation element">
   <span>See the Pen <a href="https://codepen.io/ogdenstudios/pen/oOvWZb/">